-Croatia Proposal: 2018 in sensitive areas and 2030 in normal and less sensitive areas 1950 (including agglomerations between 2000 - 10,000 PE) Unknown Regulation on the procedure for establishing integrated environmental requirements (OG No. 114/08) is adopted.
+Croatia Proposal: 2018 in sensitive areas and 2030 in normal and less sensitive areas 1950 (including agglomerations between 2000 - 10,000 PE) Unknown Unknown Regulation on the procedure for establishing integrated environmental requirements (OG No. 114/08) is adopted.
 Transition period 2017.
 P-free detergents are partially in use.
 Under discussion with Association of Manufacturers and Wholesale Dealers of Washing, Cleaning, and Beauty Products.
-Serbia of new Law on Water harmonized with EU regulation To be determined after the adoption of new Law on Water harmonized with EU First estimates up to 4000 (including agglomerations between 2000 - 10,000 PE).
+Serbia To be determined after the adoption of new Law on Water harmonized with EU regulation (expected in 2009) To be determined after the adoption of new Law on Water harmonized with EU regulation (expected in 2009) First estimates up to 4000 (including agglomerations between 2000 - 10,000 PE).
 It is not possible to make estimates up to 2015.
-Unknown In progress.
-Law is adopted, but secondary regulation is not yet prepared. progress All domestic factories produce P-free detergents; most of the imported products are not P-free.
+Unknown Unknown In progress.
+Law is adopted, but secondary regulation is not yet prepared.
+Slow progress All domestic factories produce P-free detergents; most of the imported products are not P-free.
 Under discussion with relevant bodies.
 To be determined after the adoption of new Law on Water harmonized with EU regulation (expected in 2009) Bosnia and Herzegovina Two existing wastewater treatment plants (WWTP) >10,000 PE and three planned WWTP of same size by 2015 Will be defined by the end of 2012 First estimates about 450 (160 agglomerations with >2000 PE).
-Unknown Full implementation is not determined yet.
-In preparation are 6 BAT for food industry.
-Slow progress Domestic factory produces about 50% P-free detergents, for imported product no information.
-Hungary 2015 8 3100 1900 1200 Implemented free by 2013 - assisted by EURO Measures will be proposed in the framework of the RBM Plan In progress
+Unknown Unknown Slow progress Domestic factory produces about 50% P-free detergents, for imported product no information.
+Hungary 2015 8 3100 1900 1200 Continuous improve- ment corres- ponding to updating BAT assumed as P- free by 2013 - assisted by EURO Measures will be proposed in the framework of the RBM Plan In progress